Skip to Content

 As you might expect, ocean camping in New England is also vastly different as you travel from Maine down to Connecticut.

 In Connecticut, for example, many of the coastal areas are heavily populated, and as far as we know, there is no real oceanfront camping.
-You will, however, find a few busy campgrounds with public beach access, and some great coastal towns worth exploring.
+However, you will find a few busy campgrounds with public beach access and some great coastal towns worth exploring.

 In between these two extremes, you’ll find every manner of oceanfront camping in New England, from busy campgrounds with amazing amenities to rustic campsites without much more than a fire ring.